List of Free Online Spanish Courses and Classes

 University of Iowa

-The Spanish component of the Phonetics Flash Animation Project includes a drawing that illustrates vocal anatomy, a PDF file of linguistic equivalencies and an audio-video that shows students how to correctly articulate the consonant and vowel sounds used in Spanish.
+- Phonetics Flash Animation Project includes a Spanish portion that uses a PDF file of linguistic equivalencies and an audio-video that shows students how to correctly articulate the consonant and vowel sounds used in Spanish.
 By clicking on individual letters in the audio-visual component, students can view both an illustrated and a photographic visual of the sound while hearing how it is pronounced.

 University of Michigan